-If you google diets for fat loss, you'll find lots of results, the problem is, will you find the right diet for you?
+If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

-Or do you have different needs from your colleague next door?
+Or do you have different needs than your colleague next door?

-The truth is, the most important factor for the success of a diet is that it is adapted to you, and that, is what does not exist in the generic diets you find on the internet outside.
+The truth is, The most important factor for the success of a diet is that it is adapted to you, and that's what doesn't exist in the generic diets you find on the internet.

-In addition, diet is only part of the equation and therefore we must also take into account bodybuilding and cardio training, and finally, supplementation.
+Furthermore, diet is only part of the equation and therefore, we must also take into account weight training and cardio, and finally, supplementation.

-A guide that will help you build your own diet, help you with cardiovascular and bodybuilding training, and show you what supplements you can choose for this purpose.
+A guide that will help you build your own diet, help you with cardiovascular and bodybuilding training, and show you which supplements you can choose for this goal.

-This isn't a guide you read in 2 minutes, it's long, so it's only worth reading if you really want to lose fat effectively.
+This is not a guide that you can read in 2 minutes, it is long, so it is only worth reading if you want to REALLY lose fat effectively.

-What's the first step when you're looking to lose fat?
+What is the first step when looking to lose fat?

-No, it's not signing up for the gym.
+No, it's not signing up to the gym.

-It is not enough to say that you want to lose weight, you must define exactly what you want in a concrete way.
-Whether it's losing 10 kg, 10kg or getting a visible abs.
+It's not enough to say that you want to lose weight, you must concretely define EXACTLY what you want.
+Whether it's losing 5kg, 10kg or getting visible abs.

-You must set a concrete, final and realistic goal.
+You must define a concrete, final and realistic objective.

-In addition to setting the objective, you must set a deadline for achieving it.
+In addition to defining the objective, you must set a deadline for achieving it.

 Why should you set a deadline?

-You don't need to put on the wall of your room that June 5th at 4:00 p.m. you'll get 10kg less than today, but you must have a tangible date to achieve your goal, this will make you commit and take the plan seriously.
+You don't need to put on the wall of your room that on June 5th at 4pm you will be 10kg less than today, but you must have a tangible date to reach your goal, that is It will make you commit and take the plan seriously.

 Losing weight is not only physical, but also mental.
-You really have to want to lose weight to succeed, it has to be essential for you, you have to take this process seriously.
+You have to really WANT to lose weight to be successful, it has to be essential for you, you have to take this process seriously.

 Antonio.
-I want to lose 2.5kg by the end of this month, that's my goal and I'm going to get it.
+I want to lose 2.5kg by the end of this month, this is my goal and I will achieve it.

-Who do you think's going to be more successful?
+Who do you think will be more successful?

-The evolution in a weight loss program is very different from that of a muscle mass gain program.
+The evolution of a weight loss program is very different from that of a muscle mass gain program.

-The evolution in a weight loss program is much faster than the evolution for those looking to gain muscle mass.
+Progress in a weight loss program is much faster than progress for those looking to gain muscle mass.

-It is important to have a notion of the pace at which weight loss takes place, to make sure we walk in the right direction.
+It is important to have an idea of the pace at which weight loss occurs, to make sure we are moving in the right direction.

-It's possible to lose 30 pounds in a few weeks, but is that what we're looking for?
+It is possible to lose 15kg in a few weeks, but is that what we are looking for?

-What we're looking for is losing fat quickly while maintaining as much muscle mass as possible.
+What we are looking for is to lose fat quickly while maintaining as much muscle mass as possible.

 Therefore, although it is possible to lose 15kg in a few weeks, this would lead to a very high loss of muscle mass, and that is not what we want.

-So what is the pace we should seek to achieve?
+So what pace should we aim to achieve?

-Something between 0.5kg and 1kg a week will be a good pace.
+Something between 0.5kg and 1kg per week will be a good pace.

-Probably at the beginning of the plan you will be closer to 1kg, while further forward the pace will be closer to 0.5kg.
+You will probably be closer to 1kg at the beginning of the plan, while later on the pace will be closer to 0.5kg.
 It's normal.

 Why should you have your own diet instead of following your gym partner's?